 What Are The Reasons For Its Occurrence?

 Medically known as stenosing tenosynovitis, trigger finger is most common in middle-aged people, specifically women of middle age.
-The finger or thumb of a human has flexor tendons that give them the power to bend or gripping the objects.
+The finger or thumb of a human has flexor tendons that give them the power to bend or gripping objects.
 Tendon sheaths, which wrap up the sections of the tendon, conserve these tendons.

 In the case of inflammation of tendon sheaths, it becomes difficult for the tendon to slide through the available space.
-Consequently, a nodule gets formed, narrowing the space and making the sliding of tendon more difficult.
+Consequently, a nodule gets formed, narrowing the space and making the sliding of the tendon more difficult.

 What Are The Symptoms Of Trigger Finger?

 The most common symptoms of a trigger finger can be observed as the inefficiency of straightening a finger or thumb.
 The awful snapping can be felt when tried to straighten or move the finger.
 Though trigger finger condition is mostly found in the ring finger or thumb, patients have also seen the trigger finger affecting other multiple fingers and hands as well.
 That is why the need for surgical or nonsurgical treatment for a trigger finger becomes essential.